 "Does the white man understand our custom about land?"
 "How can he when he does not even speak our tongue?
 But he says that our customs are bad; and our own brothers who have taken up his religion also say that our customs are bad…The white man is very clever.
 He came quietly and peaceably with his religion…Now he has won our brothers...He has put a knife on the things that held us together and we have fallen apart."

-“Things Fall Apart” is of course a fictional piece but it illustrates the historical reality in the Igboland in the late 19thcentury.
-The indigenous people believed that Christianity would bring destroy Igbo culture and lead to the distrust of belief in spirits and ancestral worship which has a fundamental role in African belief and worship ancestors.
+Things Fall Apart” illustrates the historical reality in the Igboland in the late 19thcentury.
+The indigenous people believed that Christianity would bring destroy Igbo culture and lead to the distrust in belief in spirits and ancestral worship which has a fundamental role in African belief and worship ancestors.
 The customs, values, traditions, way of life and all these things that held the communities together would fall apart at the hands of this new foreign religion.

-The kingdom and communities of the south of Nigeria during the colonial era were entrenched in the traditional religions and as the British advanced, a lot of those people consulted their different deities and traditional priests as they tried to resist and overcome the encroachment of the imperial government of the British people and their missionaries.
 Indeed, as some Nigerian scholars have pointed out, the African Independent Churches(AICs) in Nigeria emerged at the end of 19th century as protest movement against the stigmatising of traditional African religious worldviews and the paternalistic attitude of the European missionaries which discriminated against African leaders.

 Fully African and Fully Christian: A moral problem

+The episode in “Things Fall Apart” foreshadowed a problem that African Christianity has not yet full resolved that is, how one can be fully African and at the same time fully Christian.
 There is a philosophical dissonance in the mind of the African between the imported western colonial Christian morality and the indigenous African worldview.
-For example, in the Igboland, the biblical command "thou shalt not steal” may mean not disgrace your family or community for the sake of their name.
+For example, in the Igboland, the biblical command "thou shalt not steal” may mean that one should not disgrace one's family or community for the sake of their name.
 In African societies, the concept of honour and shame helps to prevent people from stealing.
-Stealing stigmatised and brought shame on the thief, his family and community.
+Stealing stigmatises and brings shame on the thief, his family and community.
 But "thou shalt not steal" in the Bible means you shall not belittle your God for he is Holy or destroy the common economy of your people.

 In a recent lecture Nimi Wariboko uses the Nigerian forgiveness principle of “I-beg-you” to illustrate the moral crisis in Nigerian Christianity.
 I beg you is an African virtue ethic that seeks to build community.
 The principle of I beg you is an ethic whereby an offender, in order to be redeemed by her community seeks forgiveness from her victim.
 The humanity of the victim is judged by her willingness to grant that forgiveness.
 In African culture, the failure to grant forgiveness renders the person as inhuman and capable of some terrifying act.
 In tradition Africa morality individual actions are focused on their contribution to the good of the community.
 This is at variance with modern western Christian moral philosophy with its emphasis on the inviolability of the individual and rationality as its guiding rule.

 Colonial and post-colonial Nigeria has struggled with adapting imported Christian moral philosophy to Nigeria's socio-cultural behaviour and practice.
 This was the fear anticipated in the story "Things fall Apart".
 As Nimi Wariboko goes on to say the “split subjectivity is the point of departure for thinking of ethics and moral philosophy in African Christianity.”
+This moral crisis can be resolved and thus the position of religion as the most effective instrument in the moral fight against corruption can be restored so long as Africans draws it sources of morality from Africa’s intellectual and cultural resources that are relevant to it's current situation and problems.
+As Professor Nimi Wariboko says the issue is about engaging with the moral situation and asking the questions about how were construct Christian social ethics in Nigeria.

 There is also an issue about the kind of Christianity practiced in Nigeria.
 The mainstream historic churches adopted a form of Christianity brought by the western missionaries and which to some degree has adapted to the Nigerian sensibilities and worldview.
 However these churches have not been able to articulate a social justice theology that addresses Nigeria’s specific social challenges.
 As Agbiji and Swart asked: “Why have Africans, both in moments of crisis and when in political or elevated positions, failed to live up to their religious vocation, especially in terms of enacting sound moral values?
 In as much as these are extremely difficult and disturbing questions, they clearly call for deep reflection on the part of religious scholars and practitioners.”